hayalci/telegraf/plugins/processors/timestamp/README.md

 Use the timestamp processor to parse fields containing timestamps into timestamps of other formats.

+This processor complements `date` processor which extracts new tags or fields from timestamps.
+The `timestamp` processor converts a timestamp in one format into another format.

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->

 In addition to the plugin-specific configuration settings, plugins support